truly-irham/android_device_xiaomi_dagda/README.md

 Device configuration for Xiaomi 12 Pro
 =========================================

-The Xiaomi 12 Pro (codenamed _"zeus"_) is a high-end smartphone from Xiaomi.
+The Xiaomi 12 Pro (codenamed _"dagda"/"zeus"_) is a high-end smartphone from Xiaomi.

 It was globally released in March 2022.